ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Each type of __PICKER__ functions differently and may be defined to operate on only objects, only arrays, or both.

-The relationship between a __PICKER__ and the child selector that contains it is further defined in the child selector section below.
+The relationship between a __PICKER__ and the child appender that contains it is further defined in the child appender section below.

 ### Name __PICKER__ {#name-__PICKER__}